PastIn Person

 Partner at Lathrop & Gage LLP

-James L. Moeller handles complex litigation, including technology, e-discovery, environmental, employment, and general commercial cases.
-Recognized by peers in The Best Lawyers in America and Missouri and Kansas Super Lawyers, he has managed e-discovery in numerous large and complex cases, taken e-discovery compliance depositions, and prepared technical and e-discovery expert witnesses.
+Jim Moeller handles complex litigation, including technology, e-discovery, environmental, employment, and general commercial cases in federal and state courts and arbitration.
+He has been recognized in The Best Lawyers in America, Missouri and Kansas Super Lawyers, and The Best of the Bar.
+As a former computer programmer, Jim has handled litigation involving computer hardware and software failures and has a vibrant e-discovery practice.
+He has managed e-discovery in large and complex cases, taken e-discovery compliance depositions, and prepared technical and e-discovery expert witnesses.

 John Nickerson